FSReed/FSReed_CS61C_Fall_2020/Notes/Week10_1-Cache II.md

 - The content in memory and cache could be different!
 - Another **dirty bit** is needed to indicate this block in cache should be written back to memory when necessary.
+- *Update on 2024/03/17*:
+  - Write through is allowed in cache because it's not that slow.
+But writing through to the disk is not allowed!

 ## Block Size Trade-offs